underworldcode/UWGeodynamics/docs/source/User Guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 *UWGeodynamics* provides a library of commonly used Viscous Creep Flow Laws.
-They can be accessed using the `GEO.ViscousCreepRegistry` registry:
+These can be accessed using the `GEO.ViscousCreepRegistry` registry:

 .. image:: /img/ViscousCreepRegistry.gif